Heat transfer enhancement in turbulent boundary layers with a pulsed slot jet in crossflow: Results and discussion on heat transfer

-For a given duty cycle, the experimental results suggest the existence of two actuation frequencies at which the Nusselt number is maximized for a given $DC$.
+The spatial average of the Nusselt number $\overline{Nu}$ for each control law is depicted in figure~\ref{fig:Num}.
+Values are referenced to that of the non-actuated flow $\overline{Nu}_0$.
+For a given duty cycle, the experimental results suggest the existence of two actuation frequencies at which the Nusselt number is maximised for a given $DC$.
 The local maximum is achieved at $St \approx 1$, while a second peak rises in the vicinity of $St \approx 1/3$.
-Based on the definition of the Strouhal number in equation~\ref{eq:St}, the maximum Nusselt number is achieved when the pulsation excites the large-scale turbulent structures.
+Based on the definition of the Strouhal number in equation~\ref{eq:St}, the maximum Nusselt number is achieved for the pulsation frequency that excites turbulent structures in the near-wall region; however, further analysis is required to confirm the physical phenomena behind this optimal pulsation.
 The frequency corresponds to $f=225\mathrm{Hz}$, which is very similar to the dominant shear layer frequency of the steady jet $f_{\mathrm{sj}}=220\mathrm{Hz}$ reported by \citet{MCLOSKEY2002} and \citet{shapiro2006optimization}.
 However, \citet{MCLOSKEY2002} describes that the highest penetration and amplitude are achieved at $1/2$, $1/3$ and $1/4$ of $f_{\mathrm{sj}}$.
 Notwithstanding that most of the literature dealing with pulsed jets in crossflow describe similar phenomena, there is a lack of consensus about which is the optimal $St$ value either for mixing or heat-transfer enhancement.
 Based on the common definition of the Strouhal for a rounded jet as $St_{jet} = D\cdot f/U_{jet}$ (being $D$ the jet diameter), it can be adjusted to the slot-jet application as $St_{jet} = \lambda \cdot f/U_{jet}$.
 The two peaks are found at $St_{jet} = 0.64$ and $0.21$, respectively. \citet{eroglu2001structure} found the optimal penetration in the range of $St_{jet}=0.14-0.42$, while for $St_{jet} > 0.7$ the behaviour decays rapidly. \citet{vermeulen1992mixing} investigated a cold jet with hot crossflow, concluding that the optimal mixing is achieved for $St_{jet} \approx 0.27$; however, they did not investigate above $St_{jet} > 0.4$ to provide further conclusions.
 Nonetheless, it is to be noted that all these contributions worked with high-velocity ratios ($1.5 \leq R \leq 4$) compared to the herein investigated $R = 0.73$, which translates into a lower control authority to alter the base flow and in the dominance of the boundary layer dynamics with respect to the jet dynamics.